oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 > *NOTE: add link to new section 3.l.6 after PRs are merged.*

 ```
 Album = Record                                    // model for the album
    1 artist           Artist                      // artist associated with this album
    2 title            String                      // commonly known title for this album
    3 pub_data         Publication-Data            // metadata about album publication
-    4  tracks     Album$Tracks      // individual track descriptions
+   4 tracks           ArrayOf(Track) [1..*]       // individual track descriptions
    5 cover_art        Image optional              // cover art image for this album

 Publication-Data = Record                         // who and when of publication
    1 label            String                      // name of record label
-    2  rel_date  Publication-data$Rel-date  // and when did they let this drop

-Publication-data$Rel-date = String /date  // and when did they let this drop
+   2 rel_date         String /date                // and when did they let this drop

-Album$Tracks = ArrayOf(Track){1..*}  // individual track descriptions

 Image = Record                                    // pretty picture for the album or track
    1 image_format     Image-Format                // what type of image file?
    2 image_content    Binary                      // the image data in the identified format

-Image-Format = Enumerated extend    	// can only be one, but can extend list
+Image-Format = Enumerated                         // can only be one, but can extend list
    1 PNG
    2 JPG
 ```

 Artists have a name and one or more associated instruments that they perform on.

 ```
 Artist = Record                                   // interesting information about the performers
    1 artist_name      String                      // who is this person
-    2  instruments  Artist$Instruments  // and what do they play
+   2 instruments      Instrument unique [1..*]    // and what do they play

-Artist$Instruments = ArrayOf(Instrument){1..*}  // and what do they play

 Instrument = Enumerated                           // collection of instruments (non-exhaustive)
-    1  vocals      //
+   1 vocals
-    2  guitar      //
+   2 guitar
-    3  bass        //
+   3 bass
-    4  drums       //
+   4 drums
-    5  keyboards   //
+   5 keyboards
-    6  percussion  //
+   6 percussion
-    7  brass       //
+   7 brass
-    8  woodwinds   //
+   8 woodwinds
-    9  harmonica   //
+   9 harmonica
 ```

 Each track is stored in a file, and has a track number within the